Bzq-Hit/Diff-Holo/README.md

 ## Citation

-If you find HoloFormer useful in your research, please consider citing:
+If you find Diff-Holo useful in your research, please consider citing:

 ```
 @ARTICLE{10966195,